Azure/iot-edge-v1/core/devdoc/module_loaders.md

 -   `native`: This implements loading of native modules - that is, plain C modules.

+-   `outprocess`: This implements out of process modules - that is, modules running in a different process on the same system.

 -   `java`: This implements loading of modules implemented using the Java programming language and compiled to JAR files.

 -   `node`: This implements loading of modules implemented using Node.js.

 -   `dotnet`: This implements loading of modules implemented using a .NET language and compiled as a .NET assembly.

+-   `dotnetcore`: This implements loading of modules implemented using a .NET Core language and compiled as a .NET assembly.

 It is legal to completely omit specifying the `loaders` array in which case the